nettivastaava/Batchify/README.md

 # Batchify

-This is a lightweight Node.js library that provides function _batchify_ for splitting an array of records into batches suitable for delivery to systems with specific limits on record size and batch size.
+This is a lightweight Node.js library that provides function _splitIntoBatches_ for splitting an array of records into batches suitable for delivery to systems with specific limits on record size and batch size.
 The function accepts as parameter a list of records and return a list of lists.

 Installation is done using npm install command: `npm install batchify-va`